 From the graph below, it can be seen that prices are nearing the low point of the current cycle where the growth is forecast at 1.95% in Q1 2020.

-According to the HtAG forecast, median unit price for this LGA is expected to continue growing at a slower rate, as represented by the dark orange line and would reach 0.62% by 2022.
+According to the HtAG forecast, median unit price for this LGA is expected to continue growing at a somewhat slower rate.

-The property cycle for this LGA is likely nearing the bottom of the property cycle in years 2021-2022.
+The property cycle for units in this LGA is likely nearing the bottom of the property cycle.

-Suburb Capital Growth & Price Variance Heatmaps for Units in Whittlesea City
+Suburb Capital Growth & Price Heatmaps for Units in Whittlesea City

 The heatmap below represents median price growth on an annual basis for units in Whittlesea City in 2020.